explorerhq/sql-explorer/README.md

 Django SQL Explorer
 ==================

-Django SQL Explorer is inspired by the Data Explorer tool from Stack Exchange and is designed to make the flow of data between people in your company fast, simple, and confusion-free.
+Django SQL Explorer is inspired by Stack Exchange's [Data Explorer](http://data.stackexchange.com/stackoverflow/queries) and is designed to make the flow of data between people in your company fast, simple, and confusion-free.
 Quickly write and share SQL queries in a clean, usable query builder, preview the results in the browser, share links to download CSV files, and keep the information flowing baby!

 django-sql-explorer is MIT licensed, and pull requests are welcome!